 \subsubsection{Visual Comparison of Typical Scenes}

-To further illustrate the comparison, \cref{fig:results-compare} presents tracking results of representative methods across typical scenarios, including low light, overexposure, small objects, similar objects, fast motion, and occlusions.
-In the visualization, green boxes denote the ground truth (GT) target, while red boxes indicate the predictions of our ISTASTrack.
-The results demonstrate that our network remains robust under challenging lighting, fast motion, and occlusions, and can detect small objects more accurately while distinguishing them from similar distractors.
+To further illustrate the comparison, \cref{fig:results-compare} presents the tracking results of representative methods across typical scenarios, including low-light, overexposure, small objects, similar objects, fast motion, and occlusions.
+In the visualization, green boxes represent the ground truth (GT), while red boxes represent the predictions of our ISTASTrack.
+The results demonstrate that our network remains robust under challenging lighting, fast motion, and occlusions.
+Furthermore, the model detects small objects more accurately and effectively distinguishes them from similar distractors.

-Furthermore, \cref{fig:results-compare-longseq} presents two sequences involving similar objects and occlusions.
-In the left example, showing a football game, ISTASTrack successfully tracks the target player despite occlusions from the goalpost and other players, whereas other methods lose the target and often switch to a different person.
-Similarly, in the right example with multiple flying birds, our method reliably re-identifies the correct target after they intermingle, demonstrating strong robustness in complex scenarios.
+Furthermore, \cref{fig:results-compare-longseq} presents two challenging sequences that involve similar objects and occlusions.
+In the left example showing a football game, ISTASTrack successfully tracks the target player despite occlusions from the goal post and other players, whereas other methods lose the target and often drift to distractors.
+Similarly, in the right example with multiple flying birds, our method reliably re-identifies the correct target after they intermingle.
+These examples demonstrate the robustness of ISTASTrack in complex scenarios.